This page is updated seasonally.

 After speaking at the biennial FEMA National Preparedness Symposium this past year, I’m now taking that same message regionally, presenting both my book’s unique perspective of looking at preparedness through a lens of love and community-building rather than fear, as well as the innovative partnership (with City Hall and the fire district) behind my nonprofit Bainbridge Prepares.

-I’ve started a new preparedness company, ReadyPod with my buddy Fred, a recently retired Central Intelligence Agency senior officer, making curated shelter-in-place earthquake kits that are custom and comprehensive.
-Most preparedness kits last just three days; good for evacuation from a wildfire but not sheltering-in-place after an earthquake.
-Our kits prepare you to handle every aspect of life for two weeks (and beyond) when services such as running water, telecommunications, grocery stores, and electricity are unavailable.
+And I’ve recently started a new preparedness company, ReadyPod with my buddy Fred, a recently retired Central Intelligence Agency senior officer, making curated shelter-in-place earthquake kits and wildire evacuation bags that are custom and comprehensive.
+Most preparedness kits last just three days, not nearly enough for sheltering-in-place after an earthquake.
+Our kits prepare you to handle every aspect of life for FEMA’s reccomneded two weeks (and beyond) when services such as running water, telecommunications, grocery stores, and electricity are unavailable.
 Early testers describe the kits as what Jack Ryan (of the CIA) and Mr. Rogers (of the neighborhood) would create if they started a company together.
 Funny.
 And accurate.

 In addition to these new exciting projects with preparedness professionals, I’ll continue to focus on building resilience into my family’s life, as well as in our community.
-Right now that specifically looks like us doing the “seedling shuffle” between our grow lights, greenhouse, and hugelkultur beds on our permaculture micro-farm (Spring growth is here!).
+Right now that specifically looks like us doing the “seedling shuffle” between our grow lights, greenhouse, and hugelkultur beds on our permaculture micro-farm (Oh no, the sun is leaving again!).
 I’m also enjoying both my teenage son and tween daughter.
 My wife and I love spending time with these two super-neat human beings.

 H/T to the always interesting Derek Sivers for the idea of a NOW page.